-Bit 0: Starting SGCB Bit: W
+Bit 0: Increment Counter Bit: W

-The User sets this bit to designate the first SGCB link of the chain.
-This bit is only used with Signal Generator count as described in paragraph above.
-When this bit is set, the PE will increment the PE count by one when the given SGCB is processed.
+The user sets this bit to designate the first SGCB link of the chain.
+This bit is used in conjunction with the Root Signal Generator Count register (0x0248).
+When this bit is set, the PE will increment the Root PE Count register (0x024C) by one when the given SGCB is processed.